elirc/airtracking/README.md

 # airtracking
-tracking air uality near you and globally
+tracking air uality near your place and globally